Tryfciu/design-patterns/README.md

 # design-patterns

-Learning design patterns by implementing them in various programming languages
+Learning design patterns by implementing them in various programming languages.

 ## Creational design patterns
 Creational design patterns provide us with various ways to create objects, which increase flexibility and make code more reusable.